Licensing and Fees

 Applications code written by CCPN, essentially the CcpNmr Analysis program and associated code.
-This is available to CCPN members, under the CCPN license (see below)
+This is available to CCPN members, under the CCPN licence (see below)

 The Memops code generation machinery, for data modeling and generation of data access APIs.
-This is available under the GNU GPL license.
+This is available under the GNU GPL licence.

-Code distributed on behalf of of third parties, under licenses decided by the owner of the code
+Code distributed on behalf of of third parties, under licences decided by the owner of the code

-Code that is covered by the LGPL and GPL licenses will be marked as such.
+Code that is covered by the LGPL and GPL licences will be marked as such.

 In general terms, software is available only to CCPN members, who may freely share it within their workplace, and who may modify it locally and continue to use it unsupported after their membership has lapsed.
 Redistribution outside the workplace is prohibited.
 It is basic CCPN policy that membership is free, except for people working for for-profit organisations.